Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 • Introduction to Forensic Science

-• After introducing the course, this module examines the broad range of Forensic Science and situates the discipline within its legal framework.
+• This module examines the broad range of Forensic Science and situates the discipline within its legal framework.
 Foundational ideas such as Association and Reconstruction are reviewed, the crucial Locard Exchange Principle is explained in detail, and the potential limits of Forensic Science are considered.
-The concepts presented in this introduction provide the essential basis for all following modules.
+These core concepts provide the essential foundation for understanding any forensic investigation.

 • Chemical Analysis in Forensic Science

 • In this module, you will investigate two critical areas of forensic analysis.
 First, you will examine the post-mortem changes the body and its remains undergo over time scales ranging from minutes to centuries, which are essential for determining the time of death.
 The focus will then shift to the analysis of blood evidence.
-You will learn the established methods for identifying and individualizing blood—excluding DNA techniques, which are covered in a separate module—and discover the crucial information that can be deduced from blood spatter patterns to help reconstruct the events of a crime.
+You will learn established, non-DNA methods for identifying and individualizing blood, and discover the crucial information that can be deduced from blood spatter patterns to help reconstruct the events of a crime.

 • DNA in Forensics